How Do the New Leave Laws Apply to Your Business?

 March 20, 2020

 The Families First Coronavirus Response Act, HR 6201, was signed into law last night by the President.
 There are two components to the law.
-The following is a summary of both sections of the law.
-We will continue to provide updates as they become available.
+The following summarizes both sections of the law.
+We continue to provide updates as they become available.

 The Public Health Emergency Leave Law

 The ordinary eligibility provisions for coverage under the FMLA do not apply.
-Employees are covered if they have been employed for at least 30 days – they do not have to meet the ordinary requirement of working at least 1,250 hours with employment of at least 12 consecutive months
+Employees are covered if they have been employed for at least 30 days.
+They do not need to meet the ordinary requirement of working at least 1,250 hours with employment for at least 12 consecutive months

-To qualify, the employee must be unable to work (or work remotely) because he/she needs to care for his/her minor child if the child’s elementary or secondary school or place of care has been closed or if the child’s regular paid care provider is unavailable because of an emergency declared by a federal, state, or local authority with respect to the coronavirus.
+The employee cannot work or work remotely because they need to care for a minor child if their school closed or a regular paid care provider is unavailable because of an emergency declared by a federal, state, or local authority with respect to the coronavirus.

-Employees are eligible for the same amount of FMLA leave as under the current FMLA- i.e. up to 12 weeks.
+Employees qualify for the same amount of FMLA leave as under the current FMLA, up to 12 weeks.
 However, the difference is that this leave is paid after 10 days.
-(It should also be noted that this law does not change the Maine FMLA- so it is possible an employee can take the 12 weeks under this FMLA (all paid beyond 10 days), and then an additional 10 weeks under Maine FMLA (unpaid)).
-The employee can opt to use any accrued paid time off, vacation time, sick leave, or other paid leave during this initial period (including sick leave under the Emergency Paid Sick Leave Act, the other part of the new legislation).
+Also, note that this law does not change the Maine FMLA.
+It is possible an employee can take the 12 weeks under this FMLA.

 Emergency Paid Sick Leave Act